 - That you pay by card wherever possible.

 - That you show patience and respect to our staff and other customers, and understand that everyone is feeling different levels of comfort on returning to busy spaces.

-This means that if you have a ticket for an UNRESERVED show at The Queen's Hall (your ticket does not have a seat number on it) you will need to show vaccine certification to be able to enter the venue.
+This means that if you have a ticket for an UNRESERVED show at The Queen's Hall (your ticket does not have a seat number on it) you will need to show vaccine certification/exemption to be able to enter the venue.

 We have marked the individual show pages where vaccine passports will be required.

 Please be patient if you have to wait a little longer to enter the building and treat staff with respect when details are requested.
 Any abuse will not be tolerated.

 We recognise that the wearing of masks makes things much harder if you are D/deaf or hard-of-hearing.
 If you experience problems understanding our staff, please let them know and they will do their best to alleviate this.

 As our spaces have changed considerably since our accessibility video and guides for those who are neurodivergent or suffer from anxiety were created, they are now out of date.
 We hope to recreate them and if you are interested in supporting this work, you can donate here.